 The hesitancy to truly acknowledge mental health is explainable and understandable.
 It isn't however, reasonable nor justifiable.

 Many people already accept that what we do with our bodies is going to be a good indicator of our general health, or our overall quality of life.
 Do we smoke cigarettes or drink alcohol?
 What are we eating?
 What are we exposed to?
 Do we exercise?
-All of these questions we have tried to solve and integrate those solutions into the way we navigate our daily lives, aiming for a chance at creating better health and adding more predictability to the way we feel and function.
+All of these questions we have tried to solve and integrate those solutions into the way we navigate our daily lives, aiming for a chance at creating better health and adding more predictability and efficacy to the way we feel and function.
 Unfortunately, even as science gives us better pathways into the area of general health, we still see many people experiencing shortcomings at being able to capitalize on any cutting edge developments of human living.
-There are vast roadblocks for the traditional components of wellness we have paid attention to.
+There are vast roadblocks even for the traditional components of wellness we have paid attention to.
 For example, the importance of a well-balanced diet that doesn't include processed food or beverages.
 This has almost become a global consensus.
-Yet it can be too expensive and inconvenient for the majority of citizens in America and around the world.
-Seeing as how diet alone can create financial and time conflicts, add in the importance of daily exercise, (which is also healthy habit consensus) and it's not hard to see why we/re having trouble achieving 'wellness'.
+Yet it's economic feasibility is an issue for the majority of citizens in America and around the world.
+Seeing as how diet alone can create conflicts, add in the importance of daily exercise, (which is also a healthy habit consensus) and it's not hard to see why we're having trouble achieving 'wellness'.

 Enter mental health